 The SEC sent us a request for information regarding transactions with LJM.

 The SEC routinely sends these inquiries in response to the kind of media coverage we’ve had following our earnings release.
-While we were not required to disclose this inquiry, we elected to do so in order to keep our investors and employees fully informed.
+While we do not believe the inquiry was a material event requiring disclosure, , we elected to do so in order to keep our investors and employees fully informed.

 We see this as an opportunity to finally put these questions to rest and we intend to cooperate fully with the SEC.